dotnet/dotnet-docker/1.0/README.md

 ## Windows Containers

-  Windows Containers images use the `microsoft/windowsservercore` and `microsoft/nanoserver` base OS images from Windows Server 2016.
+  Windows Containers images use the `microsoft/nanoserver` base OS image from Windows Server 2016.
 For more information on Windows Containers and a getting started guide, please see: [Windows Containers Documentation](http://aka.ms/windowscontainers).

 -       `1.0.0-preview2-nanoserver-sdk`
 -       `1.0.0-preview2-nanoserver-onbuild`